KamilDzikowski/3D-Tic-Tac-Toe/README.md

 # 3D-Tic-Tac-Toe

-This is my original extension to 3D of the tic-tac-toe project of Islem Maboud(ipenywis) presesented in the Reactjs + Socket.io toturial: https://youtu.be/aA_SdbGD64E
+This is my original extension to 3D of the tic-tac-toe presesented in the Reactjs + Socket.io toturial: https://youtu.be/aA_SdbGD64E

 # How to run locally?